Today with Des and Mel

-Today with Des and Mel was a British television chat show hosted by Des O'Connor (Des O'Connor Tonight) and Melanie Sykes.
+Today with Des and Mel is a British chat show that aired on ITV from 30 September 2002 to 12 May 2006 and was hosted by Des O'Connor and Melanie Sykes.

 The show featured celebrity guests, phone-in competitions and chat between the hosts.
-It was produced by Carlton Television, at The London Studios.
-The show was previously produced at Teddington Studios for the first series.

-Today with Des and Mel was loosely based on the format of the popular American television show, Live with Regis and Kelly.
+It was loosely based on the format of the popular American television show, Live with Regis and Kelly.

 Although the filming pattern varied, for much of the show's run, Monday's, Tuesday's, and Wednesday's programmes were recorded 'as live' very shortly before start of transmission (typically being recorded about half an hour prior), while Thursday's and Friday's episodes were pre-recorded in a separate block on Wednesdays.